Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{luid} antenna systems (FASs) have emerged as a promising physical-layer technology for 6G wireless networks, capable of significantly enhancing transmission reliability by exploiting the full extent of spatial diversity within a confined region \cite{10753482}.
-In an FAS, a large number of antenna ports are densely deployed, and the port corresponding to the maximum instantaneous channel gain, termed the FAS channel, is dynamically selected for signal transmission or reception.
+\IEEEPARstart{F}{luid} antenna system (FAS) has emerged as a promising physical-layer technology for 6G wireless networks, capable of significantly enhancing transmission reliability by exploiting the full extent of spatial diversity within a confined region \cite{10753482}.
+In FAS, a large number of antenna ports are densely deployed, and the port with the strongest instantaneous channel, termed the FAS channel, is dynamically selected for signal transmission or reception.
 This adaptive port selection enables substantial performance gains without requiring multiple radio frequency (RF) chains.
-However, the dense spatial deployment of ports inevitably leads to spatial correlation among the channel envelopes, making it analytically intractable to characterize the distribution of the maximum of correlated channel gains.
-Consequently, deriving accurate yet tractable performance expressions for FAS remains a significant theoretical challenge.
+However, the dense spatial deployment of ports inevitably leads to spatial correlation among the channel envelopes, making it analytically intractable to characterize the distribution of the FAS channel.
+Consequently, deriving accurate yet tractable performance expressions for FAS remains a significant theoretical challenge, which motivates extensive research efforts \cite{10103838, 10130117,11023237, 10965723,10924151,10253941,10678877,11230883,9264694, wong2022closed,10623405}\footnote{Beyond performance evaluation, extensive research efforts have addressed other fundamental challenges in FAS, encompassing channel estimation \cite{10807122,10751774,11180048}, beamforming design \cite{11184546,11219181,10508198}, and performance optimization \cite{11196915,11098708,10794752,10772590}.
+For example, a successive Bayesian reconstructor for FAS channel estimation was proposed in \cite{10807122}, and a novel estimation technique based on latent-domain representation was proposed in \cite{11180048} to identify the required training overhead.
+Moreover, beamforming design for FAS was investigated in \cite{11184546,11219181}, and a deep learning-based method was introduced for beamforming design in \cite{10508198} to improve computational efficiency.
+From a performance optimization perspective, various works have focused on optimizing key metrics such as bit error rate, capacity, and sum-rate, e.g., \cite{11196915,11098708,10794752,10772590}.}.